The Team

 Delivery

-Ruth Simmonds– Head of Delivery
+Ruth Simmonds– Head of Programmes

-Priya Nagda-Swainson – Programme Manager for Islington
+Priya Nagda-Swainson – School Partnerships Manager

-Joni Warner – Programme Manager for Southwark
+Joni Warner – Team Leader

-Hawri Ahmed – Programme Manager for Brent
+Hawri Ahmed – Programme Manager

-TRUSTEES & FOUNDER
+TRUSTEES & CEO

 Simon Lucey